-In this article we look at the 3 things that expats need to consider for purchasing property in the Amsterdam area.
-These are (1) the location of the property, (2) the price/budget and (3) the process of buying.
+In this article we look at the 3 things expats need to consider when purchasing property in the Amsterdam area.
+These are (1) the location of the property, (2) the price/budget/property type and (3) the process of buying.

-1. Location - A vital question to ask is which district or neighbourhood in Amsterdam do you want to live in.
-Would you be happy living in the city centre; in one of the outer suburbs; in a multicultural community or in a town outside of Amsterdam?
+An initial question to ask is which district or neighbourhood in Amsterdam would you prefer to live in?
+Would you be happy living in the city centre?
+Or in one of the outer suburbs?
+How would you feel about living in a multicultural community or in a town outside of Amsterdam?
 Let's look at some options:

-Inner Neighbourhoods - The areas of Oud-West and Oud Zuid (including the chic Museum Quarter), the multicultural, working class De Pijp and the classy Rivierenbuurt in the south are all prime areas to live in.
+Inner Neighbourhoods - Prime areas to live in are Oud West and Oud Zuid (including the chic Museum Quarter), the multicultural, working class De Pijp and the classy Rivierenbuurt in the south.
 The new developments on the IJ waterfront from the Westerpark area to the eastern islands should also be seriously considered.

-Amsterdam Oost (east) and the adjacent Indischebuurt have some renovation and developments going on - though they area poorer areas with lots of social housing.
+Amsterdam Oost (east) and the adjacent Indischebuurt have some renovation and developments going on - though they are poorer areas with predominantly social housing.

-Outer Suburbs - Cheaper places for appartments further out include Osdorp and Slotervaart which are accessible to the centre by public transport.
-For expats we would probably suggest avoiding Amsterdam Zuidoost (south-east) which has some social problems and Amsterdam Noord (north of the IJ) which feels detached from the city and more Dutch-centric than international.
+Outer Suburbs - Cheaper places for apartments further out include Osdorp and Slotervaart which are accessible to the centre by public transport.
+Amsterdam Zuidoost (south-east) has had social problems in the past and its brutalist architecture is not to everyone's taste - however apartment prices are a lot cheaper than central Amsterdam.
+Amsterdam Noord (north of the IJ) is undergoing significant development, however the residential areas can feel a little detached from the city and it is more Dutch-centric than international.